project-chip/connectedhomeip/src/controller/python/README.md

 ## Overview

-The Python CHIP controller allows to commission the Matter device into the network as well as communicate with it using the Zigbee Cluster Library (ZCL) messages.
-The tool utilizes the generic [Chip Device Controller](../) library.
+The Python CHIP controller is a tool that allows to commission a Matter device into the network and to communicate with it using the Zigbee Cluster Library (ZCL) messages.
+The tool uses the generic [Chip Device Controller](../) library.

-Below instruction presents how to build and test Python CHIP controller.
-The sample test flow may vary depending on the application clusters implemented on the device side.
+The following instruction describes how to build and test the Python CHIP controller.

-To learn more about advanced usage of the tool, check [extended documentation](ADVANCED_USAGE.md).
+To learn more about advanced usage of the tool, read the [advanced usage page](ADVANCED_USAGE.md).

-## Checkout / Build / Install
+## Building and installing

 Before you can use the Python controller, you must compile it from the source on Linux (amd64 / aarch64) or macOS.